 This program is open to all Albuquerque-area high school and middle school teachers interested in gaining research experience.

 Opportunities exist for teachers to conduct stipend-supported research at UNM during summers and to travel to Fermilab for training in data analysis.

 Bringing Cutting Edge Research Opportunities to Albuquerque High School Students

 Opportunities are open for high school students to visit research laboratories at UNM for research experiences.

-Learn more about financial stipends and travel support for teachers.
 Teachers and students: please contact Sally Seidel for information about how to get involved.

 Saturday and Sunday, September 18 and 19, 2021